xbmc/repo-resources/resource.images.classificationicons.colour/README.md

 In addition I have provided a Check Classification icon and have duplicated the United States and United States TV set of icons as Rated and TV- to allow for the old naming scheme.
 The United States icons under the old scheme could also contain the : character, which is an illegal character under some file systems, so they have not been provided.

+## NOTE:

+All icons provided have been sourced from various locations around the web (mainly from this wikipedia article https://en.wikipedia.org/wiki/Motion_picture_content_rating_system#).
+The icons have been processed to meet my requirements of 64 x 64 pixle .png files, so may or may not be exact duplicates of existing files.
+They are provided as is under the fair use provisions of copyright law.
+If you feel that your icons have been used in error, please contact me thru my GitHub e-mail address and I will endeavor to correct the issue.

 ## FINALLY: